ensdomains/ens-app-v3/docs/Developer.md

 pnpm buildandstart:glocal
 ```

-## Prerequisites for ENS End to Ennd Local Development
+## Prerequisites for ENS End to End Local Development

 If developing all ENS Components locally you will require the following.